 My name’s Paul and I’m from Glasgow, Scotland.
-I’m currently working through my major project at SAE in Film Production.
+I’m currently working through my major project at SAE on my Filmmaking Course.

-Film is my passion, if I’m not making one of some description or another I’m usually watching them.
+Film studies is my passion, if I’m not making one of some description or another I’m usually watching them.
 I also have a background in painting and drawing so I enjoy working in that medium as well as visiting art galleries.
-Lately, I’ve found myself experimenting with photography a lot which I’ve found a lot of fun and also greatly beneficial to my filmmaking.
+Lately, I’ve found myself experimenting with photography a lot which I’ve found a lot of fun and also greatly beneficial to my filmmaking course.

 About My project